Prathik-lgp/LGP-IOT/LED_control/README.txt

-Code to upload ir sensor value to cloud using ninja.iot Connects to wifi and user id of ninja iot platform Reads all values from cloud
+Code to control two leds using ninja.iot
+Connects to wifi and user id of ninja iot platform Reads all values from cloud
 Controls LEDs connected to pins D6 and D7